LukeEmmet/GeminiLUACH/README.md

 ### LUACH text within square brackets

-LUACH text as the as first or last element, separated by whitespace may be interpreted as LUACH element (case insensitive) - For example:
+LUACH text as the as first or last element, within square brackets, separated by whitespace from the other text may be interpreted as LUACH element (case insensitive) - For example:

 * "[Responds to] this discussion by another writer"
 * "[Home]"